MDSusko/C-Practice/README.md

 README
-This is a simple C++ program that asks the user for auto loan information and can then output the results to the users screen.
+This is a C++  repositiory that has programs that I have coded to practice skills learned in my college courses.